 Dianne has held nine solo exhibitions, and participated in numerous group shows in Australia as well as exhibiting in the United States, Canada, New Zealand, Japan, England, and China where her work has been acquired.
 She is represented in the National Gallery of Australia, most State Galleries, and many regional public & private collections.

-Currently her work can be acquired from Brisbane Modern Art Gallery, QLD., Cooks Hill Galleries, Newcastle, and Narek Galleries, Tanja, NSW.
+Currently her work can be acquired from Dianne directly or by contacting Cooks Hill Galleries, Newcastle, NSW.

-Co-curricular activities include 2+9+4 years on the Board of Ceramic Arts Queensland, (formerly Fusions and Queensland Potters’ Association), 3 years on the Crafts Board of the Australia Council, and numerous engagements for teaching, reviewing, judging and advocacy.
+Co-curricular activities include 2+9+7 years on the Board of Ceramic Arts Queensland, (formerly Fusions and Queensland Potters’ Association), 3 years on the Crafts Board of the Australia Council, and numerous engagements for teaching, reviewing, judging and advocacy.
 In 2004 she was named Queensland's first "Ceramic Icon" by Crafts Queensland.
+Currently Dianne is tutoring in ceramics at the Brisbane Institute of Art and offering one-on-one skill upgrades by appointment.